"Matt's style is dynamic and his technique is flawless." - O's Place Jazz

 "Matt has a fresh sound and energy of a serious musician unafraid of his instrument." - Carla Van Dyk, WDVR fm

 Matt Wong is a guitarist, composer, and educator working in New York City.
-A versatile musician, Matt is comfortable in many styles of music including R&B, Jazz, Pop, and Rock, and plays instruments such as mandolin, banjo, bouzouki, and octave mandolin in addition to guitar.
+A versatile musician, Matt is comfortable in many styles of music including R&B, Jazz, Pop, and Rock, and plays instruments such as mandolin, banjo, bouzouki, and octave mandolin, in addition to guitar.
 He works as a session musician and live performer, overdubbing parts for songwriters, producers, and composers worldwide from his home studio, and accompanying various artists and productions.
-A passionate educator, Matt has had the opportunity to give master classes/clinics at several high schools. and has contributed articles to Guitar World Magazine for their lessons section.
+A passionate educator, Matt has had the opportunity to give master classes/clinics at at several high schools, has contributed articles to Guitar World Magazine for their lessons section, and is currently an adjunct instructor at New York University.

 Originally from Princeton Junction, NJ, Matt picked up the guitar at age six and has been playing ever since.
 In addition to studying classical guitar, Matt's influences growing up included artists across a wide range of styles, such as The Beatles, Coldplay, Tommy Emmanuel, Chet Atkins, Mike Stern, Pat Metheny, Lee Ritenour, and the Brecker Brothers.
 Having set his sights on a career as a professional musician by age 15, Matt began studying with guitarist, and composer Bruce Arnold in New York City, and credits Arnold for laying the foundation for his playing today.
 Two years later, Matt